KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 (?)

-The essence of blockchain technology is that once a utxo is spent, it cannot be spent again.
+The essence of blockchain technology is that a utxo can only be spent once.
 At any given block height, you can check to see whether a `txid` has a `vout` indicating that it is spent.

 In building modules for the Antara framework, we constantly keep this principle in mind, and the consensus mechanism is our guide.
-We create our modules such that while our Smart Chain awaits notarization to the Bitcoin network, a 51% attack on our transaction spent/unspent history has minimal negative effects on our module users.
-Examples of how Antara can turn the user's stressful requirement to wait for sufficient blockchain confirmations into a secure, fast, and convenient asset-transfer protocol can be found in the [<b>Channels Antara Module.</b>](../basic-docs/fluidity/fluidity-api/channels.html#introduction)
+We create our modules such that while our Smart Chain awaits notarization to the Bitcoin network, any attempted attack on our users' transaction spent or unspent history has minimal negative effects on our module users.
+For example, consider how the [<b>Channels Antara Module</b>](../basic-docs/fluidity/fluidity-api/channels.html#introduction) transforms the user's confirmation process into a secure, fast, and convenient asset-transfer protocol.

 One more aspect of utxos to consider is the nature of transactions in the mempool.
 A utxo is not considered spent under any circumstances until the transaction that spends it receives confirmation from the consensus mechanism.
 Therefore, transactions sent to the [<b>mempool</b>](https://en.bitcoin.it/wiki/Protocol_documentation#mempool) are technically still unspent transactions, even if we are fairly certain the transaction will be confirmed in the next block.